An 8-Module Online, Interactive Workshop

 Module 1: An Overview of Repeated Measures Data

 One of the things I’ve found troublesome over the years is that when people say repeated measures, they often mean very different things.
 There are actually a lot of different designs that can be considered repeated measures.
-There are a few I’ve seen people attempt to analyze as repeated measures ANOVAs over the past few years:

 We specifically will cover: